 Dick’s is even calling on federal, state and local legislators to enact a whole host of gun reforms, including an assault weapons ban!

 Dick’s has taken this decision knowing that it is going to result in blowback from some of the extreme gun owners that are part of its customer base.
 We need to make it clear to them that they made the right decision and we will have their backs.

-Please contact Dick’s through one of the channels below and give them the following message (personalized to your liking):
+Please contact Dick’s CEO Edward Stack through one of the channels below and give him the following message (personalized to your liking):